by Roy Steele

 Heston liked to talk about himself, and I listened.
 One of the most interesting things that Heston shared with me that day, was the fact that he claimed that he was the only person that was asked to run for the US Senate representing California, from both political parties.

 One of the most shocking realizations on that flight was the fact that Heston seemed as though he was being held together by tape and rubber bands.
 He wore an ill fitting wig or toupee, and dentures that seemed to be too big for his head.
 I thought to myself that if people knew that Heston was bald as a cucumber, that it would hurt his brand and his message.

-The only reason I’m writing about my encounter with Heston is because I’ve noticed that Senator Rand Paul (R-KY) wears a wig too, and wonder if we could ever trust a man who wants to be President, that wears a wig.
+The only reason I’m writing about my encounter with Heston is because I’ve noticed that Senator Rand Paul (R-KY) wears a wig too, and wonder if we could ever trust a man who wears a wig to be our President.

-The bald Newark Mayor Cory Booker won the primary for the Democratic nomination for US Senate in New Jersey, and his Republican opponent is Steve Lonegan, who also wears a wig.
+The bald Newark Mayor Cory Booker won the primary for the Democratic nomination for US Senate in New Jersey, and his Republican opponent is Steve Lonegan, who also wears a dashing toupee.
 Will New Jersey voters overlook this fact, and consider Lonegan as a serious candidate?